 Gifford Pinchot National Forest personnel seek to protect natural resource values, public health and safety and recreation facilities in a manner consistent with the Gifford Pinchot National Forest plan and resource management plans outlined in the Northwest Forest Land and resource Management Plan.
 In order to meet these objectives, passes or permits may be required for the occupancy and use of Forest Service land.

 Recreation Passes & Permits: In Washington and Oregon some national forest recreation sites require a day use fee or permit.
-This section includes information about where fees are charged and which passes may be used to cover these fees.

 Where can I get a permit?
 These vendors sell annual and day passes for your convenience.